 Cathedrale of Notre Dame

-The gardens are open from 8am to 1 hours before the sunset.
+Then you can continue to the Pantheon and Le Jardin de Luxembourg.
+These gardens are open from 8am to 1 hours before the sunset according to season.

 Do you want to go to the top of the Eiffel Tower?

 The closest station is Tour Eiffel.
-The Eiffel tower is open to explore approximately from 9 am (depends on the season) till around midnight for the lift (stairs are closed around 6pm off the season).
+The Eiffel tower is open to exploring approximately from 9 am (depends on the season) till around midnight for the lift (stairs are closed around 6 pm off season).